openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 ### Workflow Description

-This feature is designed as Day-2 solution and is geared towards cluster admins.
+This feature is designed as a Day-2 solution and is geared towards cluster admins.
 It mainly applies to scenarios where specific ingresscontrollers need to be configured to not manage DNS records associated with them.